-IPO Update: UCloudlink Proposes Terms For U.S. IPO (Pending:UCL)
+IPO Update: UCloudlink Proposes Terms For U.S. IPO (NASDAQ:UCL)

 Quick Take

-UCloudlink (UCL) has filed to raise $50 million in an IPO of its ADSs representing underlying Class A shares, per an amended registration statement.
+UCloudlink (NASDAQ:UCL) has filed to raise $50 million in an IPO of its ADSs representing underlying Class A shares, per an amended registration statement.

 The company provides mobile data sharing options to consumers and mobile carriers.